 Again, these difficulties in phonological awareness are unexpected for the individual’s age and educational level.
 Additionally, there is often a family history of similar difficulties.

 - Difficulty with oral reading (slow, inaccurate, or labored)

 - Difficulty spelling

 Diagnostic Learning Services offers specific evaluations to assess for dyslexia.

 In addition, we will use the assessment information to makes relevant recommendations for both school and home.

 Diagnostic Learning Services has been assessing children and adults since 2004.
-We have locations in DFW, Houston, The Woodlands, and Austin.
+We have locations in Plano, Fort Worth, Houston, The Woodlands, and Austin.

 Call today to see how we can help!